Powett/skelet0wn/README.md

     git clone https://github.com/Powett/skelet0wn.git
     cd skelet0wn
     ```
-2. Install python packages (virtual environment recommended)
+2. Install Python packages (virtual environment recommended)
     ```bash
     python3 -m pip install -r requirements.txt
     ```
 ### Setting up MongoDB
 An existing running MongoDB server can be used.

-Else, a starter script launching a docker instance can be found [here](./misc/mongodb_quickstart.sh).
+Else, a starter script launching a Docker instance can be found [here](./misc/mongodb_quickstart.sh).

 ```bash
 bash ./misc/mongodb_quickstart.sh
 ```

-**[WARNING]** Please be aware that this script might start a non-official MongoDB docker image (in case of missing AVX CPU support).
+**[WARNING]** Please be aware that this script will start an unofficial MongoDB Docker image (in case of missing AVX CPU support, [nertworkweb/mongodb-no-avx](https://hub.docker.com/r/nertworkweb/mongodb-no-avx)).
 **[WARNING]** Please be aware that the created MongoDB instance is not persisted upon container stop.
 Data will be lost.

 ## Usage